arun0009/aws-secrets-cache/README.md

 # aws-secrets-cache

-A TypeScript library for caching and refreshing AWS Secrets Manager secrets with user-friendly IDs.
+A JavaScript/TypeScript library for caching and refreshing AWS Secrets Manager secrets with user-friendly IDs, featuring scheduled refreshes and optional event emissions.

 ## Installation